kdave/btrfs-progs/tests/README.md

 Most tests should be able to create the test images from scratch, using regular commands and file operation.
-The commands also document the testcase and use the teste code and kernel of the environment.
+The commands also document the testcase and use the test code and kernel of the environment.

 In other cases, a pre-created image may be the right way if the above does not work (eg. comparing output, requesting an exact layout or some intermediate